 All respondents are expected to comply with conduct sanctions/responsive/corrective actions within the time frame specified by the Coordinator.
 Failure to follow through on conduct sanctions/disciplinary/corrective actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions/responsive/corrective actions and/or suspension, expulsion and/or termination from the College (which would be noted on a student's official transcript or in an employee's personnel records).
 A suspension will only be lifted when compliance is achieved to the satisfaction of the Coordinator.
 For students or student organizations this decision will be made in consultation with the Dean of Students.

 Student Services

 Academic Support

-Students experiencing academic difficulties or who desire academic support are encouraged to contact their academic advisor and the director of academic support.
-Academic assistance is available to students through the Academic Success Center.
+Students experiencing academic difficulties or who desire academic support are encouraged to contact their academic advisor and/or the coordinator of academic support.

 Academic Success Center (ASC)